 - If the injured worker requires medical treatment or misses work, he or she should fill out an Employee’s Claim for Compensation

 The Employees Claim for Compensation is filled out by both the injured worker and an examining workers’ compensation doctor.
+This must be done within 90 days of the injury.

 A workers’ compensation claim is filed when the doctor sends the form to the insurance company after examining the injured worker.